jonculver/minecraftpi/docs/flags.md

 ## Part 1: Creating Wool Blocks

+Wool blocks come in a range of colours that are perfect for making flags.
+We are going to use a helpful utility function called `setWoolBlock` to build a block of a specified colour at a specific (x,y,z) coordinate.

 Add the following code at the bottom of your file and try running it

 ```